-FSB 'Voice of Small Business' Index - Breakdown for Scotland
+FSB 'Voice of Small Business' Index - The Scottish index

-The FSB ‘Voice of Small Business' Index has been created from the views of small firms from the FSB's survey panel.
-The report is produced by the centre for economic and business research.
+The FSB's ‘Voice of Small Business' Index has been created using the views of small businesses rom the FSB's survey panel.
+The report is produced by the centre for economic and business research (cebr).

-Scottish small businesses are at their most confident in
+Scottish small businesses were at their most confident in

-three years, new research from the Federation of Small Businesses (FSB) reveals.
-The FSB's Voice of Small Business Index, published today, shows that, after rising for four successive quarters, Scottish small business confidence is at its highest since the start of 2010.
-However the Scottish figure still lags behind the UK average.
+three years, the third confidence index of 2013 showed.
+After rising for four successive quarters, Scottish small business confidence was at its highest since the start of 2010 - however the Scottish figure continued to lag behind the UK average.

-Confidence has reached a three year high and rose in all parts of the UK in Q2.
-The FSB's Confidence Index reached 15.9 points in the second quarter which is 9.6 points higher than at the start of 2013.
-This marks the second highest reading since the Index began in 2010.
+Confidence reached a three year high and rose in all parts of the UK in the second quarter of 2013.
+The Index reached +15.9 points which is significantly higher than at the start of 2013.

-Confidence fell into negative territory for the first time since Q4 2011.
+This report shows Scottish small business confidence falling into negative territory for the first time since the start of 2011.
 More firms are being refused credit but 50 per cent of firms want to grow in the coming 12 months.
-Scottish small business confidence lags behind the UK average.
+Scottish small business confidence continues to lag behind the UK average.